earthly/earthly/docs/cloud/satellites/self-hosted.md

 # Self-Hosted Satellites

-Self-hosted satellites _\*Beta\*_ are a good alternative to Earthly Cloud’s [managed satellites](../satellites.md) when CI/CD is required to run in your own environment.
-Self-hosted satellites provide most of the benefits of Earthly Cloud while ensuring that build-related data never leaves your network.
+Self-hosted satellites **Beta** are a good alternative to Earthly Cloud’s [managed satellites](../satellites.md) when CI/CD is required to run in your own environment.
+Self-hosted satellites provide most of the benefits of Earthly Cloud while ensuring that your code and build-related data never leaves your network.

 In addition, Self-Hosted Satellites have the following features:
 * Lightning-fast caching